 This year the fruit is a little behind schedule because of the cold and wet spring we’ve had, but we’re gearing up for peach season in August.
 When I buy local in-season fruit I’m always thinking of different ways to cook or bake with it before it spoils.
 One quick and easy way to use up seasonal fruit is to make jam, and the great thing is that you can use it even if it’s a little over-ripe.

 I don’t love the traditional canning process.
 As a kid, I remember my mom used to take us strawberry picking.
 She would spend days turning the strawberries into jam which we would enjoy for the next year.
 It was great having homemade strawberry jam in the house, but eating it ALL the time gets a bit mundane.
 This easy small batch method is so much quicker and you don’t end up with thirty jars of the same jam.

-Our peach jam is perfect spread on toast or an English muffin.
+Our small batch peach jam is perfect spread on toast or an English muffin.
 You can also use it to top vanilla ice cream for a refreshing dessert or mix it with some plain Greek yogurt for a tasty snack.
 I’ve even been guilty of just eating a spoonful of it on its own as a quick sweet fix!
 If you give this recipe a try, you might just find yourself doing the same thing!

 - 6 peaches, peeled and diced

 - Peel and dice peaches.
 Here's a quick and easy method to peel the peaches.
 Bring a pot of water to boil.
 Place the peaches into the water for 1 minute exactly.
 Promptly remove, and immerse peaches in a cold ice water bath.
 You'll be able to remove the peel easily with your hands.